Tok/sd-forge-deforum/README.md

   * switch UI to "flux", select the flux checkpoint and set all the 3 VAEs in "VAE / Text Encoder" in the same order as listed above (happens to be alphabetical).
   * make sure CFG (or "Scale" if you use Parseq) is at around 1.0
   * Make sure to remove the negative prompts!
-    * &#x26A0;&#xFE0F; Warning: since "--neg" is currently ignored, negative prompts may end up to be interpreted positively and can cause the opposite of their original intention.
+    * &#x26A0;&#xFE0F; Warning: since Flux doesn't support negative prompts, "--neg" is currently ignored and everything after that is interpreted positively.
+      It may cause the opposite of their original intention.
   * Disable "Kohya HR Fix" and "FreeU".
-  * &#x26A0;&#xFE0F; Make sure to do single generation in the `Txt2img` tab before starting your Deforum generation.
+  * &#x26A0;&#xFE0F; Make sure to do a single generation in the `Txt2img` tab before starting your Deforum generation.
 It's currently required to be done like this, so the models init properly.

 #### Parseq Keyframe Redistribution
   * May be activated in the Parseq tab
-  * Causes the rendering to run on an (even more) experimental core that can rearrange keyframes, which allows for precise Parseq sync at high cadence, making it possible to setup really fast generations with less jitter.
+  * Causes the rendering to run on an (even more) experimental core that can rearrange keyframes, which allows for precise Parseq sync at high cadence, making it possible to set up really fast generations with less jitter.
   * Additional details on how to use it can be found on the Parseq tab.

 ### Currently not working and may need to be disabled